Otto Schuhart

-Born in Hamburg, Schuhart joined the Reichsmarine (navy) of the Weimar Republic in 1929, transferring to the U-boat force in 1936.
+Born in Hamburg, Schuhart joined the Reichsmarine (navy) of the Weimar Republic in 1929.
+After a period of training on surface vessels he transferred to the U-boat force in 1936.
 Following the sinking of HMS Courageous the entire crew of U-29 received the Iron Cross 2nd Class while Schuhart as commander received both classes of the Iron Cross, 2nd and 1st Class.
-After a further six war patrols, Schuhart became commander of the 1st U-boat Training Division and later of the 21st U-boat Flotilla.
+After a further six war patrols, Schuhart became commander of the 1.
+U-Lehr Division ("1st U-boat Training Division") and later of the 21st U-boat Flotilla.
 He spent the last months of the war at the Naval Academy at Mürwik.
-After World War II he worked in various civil jobs and in 1955 rejoined military service in the Bundesmarine of the Federal Republic of Germany.
+After World War II he worked in various civil jobs and in 1955 rejoined military service in the Bundesmarine of the Bundeswehr of the Federal Republic of Germany.
 He retired in 1967 and died on 10 March 1990 in Stuttgart.

 Early life and pre-war service

 Schuhart was born on 4 September 1909 in Hamburg, then in the German Empire.
-He began his naval career with the Reichsmarine (renamed to the Kriegsmarine on 1 June 1935) on 1 April 1929.
-He underwent basic military training in the 2nd department of the standing ship division of the Baltic Sea in Stralsund.
-Schuhart was then transferred to the training ship Niobe (1 July 1929 – 11 October 1929), attaining the rank of Seekadett (officer cadet) on 10 October 1929.
+He began his naval career with the Reichsmarine on 1 April 1929 as a member of "Crew 29" (the incoming class of 1929).
+He underwent basic military training in the 2nd department of the standing ship division of the Baltic Sea in Stralsund (1 April 1929 – 30 June 1929).
+Schuhart was then transferred to the training ship Niobe (1 July 1929 – 11 October 1929), attaining the rank of Seekadett (midshipman) on 10 October 1929.
 He then underwent a training course at the Naval Academy at Mürwik (12 October 1929 – 5 January 1930) before serving on the light cruisers Emden (6 January 1930 – 21 May 1930) and Karlsruhe (22 May 1930 – 4 January 1931).

 Emden at the time was under the command of Lothar von Arnauld de la Perière, a U-boat commander during World War I. Schuhart sailed on Emden's third training cruise, which started on 13 January 1930 and took him and her crew to Madeira, Saint Thomas, New Orleans, Kingston/Jamaica, San Juan/Puerto Rico, Charlestown and back to Germany via Las Palmas and Santa Cruz.
 They returned to Wilhelmshaven on 13 May 1930.
 Karlsruhe's first training cruise left Kiel 24 May 1930 and took its crew through the Suez Canal via the Mediterranean Sea.
 They then proceeded down Africa's east coast, around the Cape of Good Hope to the Angra Pequena and the Walvis Bay.
 The cruise continued to Lobito, Angola, where they stopped before heading to South America, from here they headed back to Germany via Vigo, Spain.
 They arrived back in Kiel on 12 December 1930.
-While stationed on Karlsruhe, he advanced in rank to Fähnrich zur See (midshipman/ensign) on 1 January 1931.
+While stationed on Karlsruhe, he advanced in rank to Fähnrich zur See (officer cadet) on 1 January 1931.